katerinjo/rose/README.md

 }
 ```

-Even hiccup syntax is only nice to work with to the extent that it imitates a simple straightforward tree:
+Even hiccup syntax is only nice to work with to the extent that it imitates a straightforward tree diagram:

 ```edn
 [:grandparent